wtraylor/modular_megafauna_model/README.md

 Overview
 --------

-The modular megafauna model (M³ or “Triple-M”) is a dynamic, mechanistic, and process-based abstraction of large herbivore populations through space and time.
+The Modular Megafauna Model (MMM) is a dynamic, mechanistic, and process-based abstraction of large herbivore populations through space and time.
 Herbivores feed, grow, reproduce, and die on a daily simulation cycle.
 The amount of forage as well as relevant environment variables need to be supplied by the calling program, for instance by a dynamic global vegetation model (DGVM).